SerwisantOnline/serwisant-api-php-sdk/README.md

 There are environment variables to test/develop SDK against development server.
 Set:

-- `OAUTH_URL` to eg. http://127.0.0.1:3000/oauth/token to change OAuth token endpoint
-- `OAUTH_REVOKE_URL` to eg. http://127.0.0.1:3000/oauth/revoke to change OAuth token revoke endpoint
+- set `SERWISANT_HOST` to eg. http://127.0.0.1:3000 to change base hostname for OAuth token endpoint, OAuth token revoke endpoint and GraphQL schemas.

-- `GRAPHQL_URL` to eg. http://127.0.0.1:3000/graphql to change base address of GraphQL schemas.
+- set `HTTP_TIMEOUT` to eg. 10 to set 10s connection timeout to API.
+Default is 30s.

 ## Licencing